apache/mxnet/doc/program_model.md

 - Operator fusion, to detect subgraph pattern such as the sigmoid and fuse them into a bigger operation kernel.
 The memory allocation optimization was actually not restricted to small operations graphs, but can also be applied to bigger operations graph as well.

 However these optimization may not be essential for bigger operation libraries like cxxnet, caffe.
 As you never find the compilation step in them.
-Actually there is a ```compilation step```, that basically translate the layers into a fixed forward, backprop execution plan, by running each operation one by one.
+Actually there is a (dumb) ```compilation step``` in these libraries, that basically translate the layers into a fixed forward, backprop execution plan, by running each operation one by one.

 For computation graphs with smaller operations, these optimizations are crucial for performance.
 Because the operations are small, there are many subgraph patterns that can be matched.
 Also because the final generated operations may not be able to enumerated, an explicit recompilation of the kernels is required, as opposed to